mverleg/voronoi/README.rst

 * Almost everything gets inlines at -O3, so flamegraphs don't work well.
 * To see generated code from derives `cargo rustc -- -Z unstable-options --pretty=expanded`.
 * For some reason, `-C link-dead-code` seems to increase performance by 2-3%, while not increasing size.
+* To profile, `valgrind --tool=callgrind --dump-instr=yes --collect-jumps=yes --simulate-cache=yes`, but note that lots of stuff gets inlined.
 * Allocating a vector of center links per iteration was somehow faster than recycling the same vector repeatedly.
 * Removing all explicit inlines slightly improved performance.